 - Seal edges well with a fork

 - Place on lined tray in oven and cook until golden brown like in the photo at appox 200 C. Timing varies with every oven, so keep an eye out on them.
-Mine usually take about 40-45 mins and l turn them at the 30 min mark.
+Mine usually take about 40-45 mins and l flip them over when they have browned on one side.

 Tips and Tricks